Providers

 Integrations start with providers.

 Providers are AtlasClaw's integration boundary.
-Each provider packages the target-system contract, one or more skills, implementation scripts, and the context needed to keep the integration understandable.
+Each provider packages the target-system contract, one or more Skills, implementation scripts, auth context, and the reference material needed to keep enterprise AI integrations understandable.

 Runtime architecture